-A solid result in Year 10 Mathematics would be an advantage to students with the level of essay/response writing and analytical skills required for this course.
+A solid result in Year 10 History and/or English would be an advantage to students with the level of essay/response writing and analytical skills required for this course.
+A solid result in Year 10 Maths would be an advantage to students with the level of financial language and problem solving required for this course.